neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Triangle counting is a community detection graph algorithm that is used to determine the number of triangles passing through each node in the graph.

+.. py:function:: gds.triangles(G: Graph, **config: Any) -> DataFrame

+    Triangles streams the nodeIds of each triangle in the graph.

 .. py:function:: gds.wcc.mutate(G: Graph, **config: Any) -> Series[Any]

     The WCC algorithm finds sets of connected nodes in an undirected graph,